 Method to compute the value of the mean function derivative with respect to the inputs for the inputs and parameters provided.
-Shapes of x and params must be consistent based on the return value of the get_n_params method.
-Returns a numpy array of shape (x.shape[1], x.shape[0]) holding the value of the mean function derivative with respect to each input (first axis) for each input point (second axis).
+Shapes of x and params must be consistent based on the return value of the

 For MeanSum, this method applies the sum rule to the results of computing the derivative for the individual functions.